 The waiting time to land at the Vancouver office (my nearest landing office) was six months.
 Ouch.
 I was grateful that my application had been processed reasonably quickly (11 months compared to the expected 18).
-But to think I’d have to wait another six months just for a formal ‘landing’ however seemed crazy.
+But to think I’d have to wait another six months just for a formal ‘landing’ was frustrating.

 Landing in Vancouver

 The awful ski season we were experiencing at Mount Washington led us to bump up our summer road trip plans.
 Our adventure was to take us all over BC and the Yukon, with little internet or phone signal along the way.
 We would also be leaving our last address permanently.
 It would, therefore, be very difficult for CIC to contact us for an interview.

 Knowing that CIC’s call centre was likely to be fairly useless on the subject, I wrote a letter to the Vancouver landing office to explain the situation.
 I did include a note that I knew that going on a road trip wasn’t the most desperate of circumstances, but I would appreciate any help at all.